upodesta/page/_posts/2020-01-28-current-investment-environment-in-bangladesh.markdown

 - The Bangladesh government provides five to seven years of tax exemption to international investors planning on operating in certain sectors.
-Investments in some priority sectors like power, enjoy tax exemption for up to 15 years.¹⁴ Additionally, Bangladesh has a double taxation avoidance agreement with 18+ major trading partners.
+Investments in some priority sectors like power, enjoy tax exemption for up to 15 years.
+Additionally, Bangladesh has a double taxation avoidance agreement with 18+ major trading partners.
 Bilateral signatories of Double Tax Avoidance (DTA) agreements include Belgium, Canada, China, Denmark, France, Germany, India,